Who Hasn’t Heard of The Rockies?

 On a more serious note, it is important to understand that the legend of Skinwalkers is not fully understood outside the Navajo community.
 For this reason, it is possible that only someone from the Navajo community can provide an accurate account of the legend.

-While legends account them as pure evil, we shouldn’t be surprised if it actually turns out that this is not the full story.
+While legends account for them as pure evil, we shouldn’t be surprised if it actually turns out that this is not the full story.
 What do you think?
 Are you afraid of them?

-Where Did the Anasazi Go?
+Where Did The Anasazi Go?

 The Anasazi Native Americans lived in the Southwest of the modern U.S. from about 750 to 1150 CE.
 This society had a good understanding of pottery and astronomy, and also developed complex systems of irrigation.
 Before its disappearance, the Anasazi had cities and a substantial population.
-Despite these accomplishments, the society suddenly disappeared.
-This occurred as a result of a massive exodus where people left behind for no apparent reason.
+Despite these accomplishments, their society suddenly disappeared.
+This occurred as a result of a massive exodus where people left for no apparent reason.

-One theory is that people left their homes because of a small-scale ice age, where the earth experience a significant cooling and life became difficult for people living at high altitudes.
+One theory is that people left their homes because of a small-scale ice age, where the earth experienced a significant cooling and life became difficult for people living at high altitudes.
 However, a recent theory suggests that the Anasazi left their home due to warfare caused by the arrival of new Indian tribes such as the Athabaskan (Apache, Navajo).
-A yet another theory suggests that the Anasazi actually left due to the religious influence of other civilizations such as the ones in Mesoamerica.
+Yet another theory suggests that the Anasazi actually left due to the religious influence of other civilizations such as the ones in Mesoamerica.
 Two natural phenomena that occurred around the same period-the explosion of a supernova and the passing of Halley’s comet-might have also had an influence.
 It may take a long time until the full history of these people will be known

 Would you like to accidentally discover an artifact that would elucidate this mystery?